vindarel/common-lisp-course-in-videos/README.md

 See exercises in `chapter 6 - condition handling/`.

-## section 7: macros (NEW! as of September 1st, 2023)
+## section 7: the Common Lisp Object System (CLOS) (NEW! as of July, 2024)

+NEW!
+I recorded 8 videos on CLOS.
+I am publishing them one by one, editing subtitles on the way.

+CLOS is the famour object system of Common Lisp.

+What we see:

+7.1 CLOS crash course, part 1

+> DEFCLASS, MAKE-INSTANCE, attributes (aka slots), slot options (initarg, initform, reader, writer, accessor, documentation), slot-value, generic functions, DEFMETHOD, dispatching on built-in types, how objects are lazily updated, Slime inspector actions, manipulating Slime presentations, unbound slots and SLOT-BOUNDP, Slime shortcuts to create objects…

+7.2 (upcoming) CLOS crash course, part 2

+> Inheritance, multimethods, :around, :before and :after methods (think signals and overwriting default methods in other languages, that allow to control what happens when a method is called, if it is called at all), their order of execution, a Slime shortcut to export all symbols of a class at once…

+## section 8: macros

 I started publish the chapter on macros on September, 1st of 2023.
 It is comprised of 18 short videos.

-I am editing subtitles on the go.

 What we see:

-7.1 A quick intro
+8.1 A quick intro

 > Macros do not evaluate their arguments and expand to new code at compile time.
 What does that mean?
 A quick intro before diving deeper.

-7.2.
+8.2.
 A comparison with C macros

 > Lisp macros are NOT manipulating text, unlike C. Text leads to many unnecessary problems.
 We have a fun tour of a trivial need yet complicated issue in C that is easily done in Common Lisp.

-7.3 QUOTE
+8.3 QUOTE

 > QUOTE does not evaluate its argument.

 > What we see: how to use QUOTE outside macros.
 Data takes the shape of code.
 We pair it with eval and we go full circle.
 We introduce the need to extrapolate values inside a quote.

-7.4 Backquote and comma
+8.4 Backquote and comma

 > What we see: how we extrapolate variable values.
 How they can help create data structures.
 Real world examples.

-7.5 How to spot you are using a macro
+8.5 How to spot you are using a macro

 > Four tips to recognize if you are using a function or a macro, and why it matters.

-7.6 Functions vs macros
+8.6 Functions vs macros

 > Macros do NOT replace functions!